 - Verification: The bank reviews your application and may request additional information.

-- Account Activation: Once approved, you’ll receive your debit card, checkbook, and online banking access.
+- Account activation: Once approved, you’ll receive your debit card, checkbook, and online banking access.

 Non-residents can still open UAE bank accounts, but requirements are stricter and account options are more limited.
-Here’s a guide on how to open a bank account in UAE for expats:
+Here’s a guide on how to open a bank account in the UAE for expats:

-Key Requirements:
+Key requirements:

 - Passport: Original and copy

-- UAE Mobile Number
+- UAE mobile number

-- Proof of Wealth or Income: Bank statements or employer letter
+- Proof of wealth or income: Bank statements or employer letter

-- Bank Reference Letter: Often required from your home bank
+- Bank reference letter: Often required from your home bank

 - Typically limited to basic savings or non-salary accounts